smarter-sh/smarter-deploy/README.md

 make                # creates a .env file in the root of the repo
 ```

 **Important:**

 - Open the newly created `.env` file and add your credentials (API keys, passwords, etc.) as needed.
 The application will not run without this step.
+- Note that `.env´ contains copious inline documentation that you can refer to for specific configuration and technical guidance.

-### 3. Initialize and Build the Application
+### 3. Initialize the Application

-This step sets up the Python environment, builds the Docker container, and seeds the platform with test data:
+This step pulls the Docker containers, and seeds the platform with test data:

 ```console
 make init